A group of students gathered outside Old City Hall

 Clay: Masks

-Students explore the far-reaching traditions of making masks across a variety of cultures, with a focus on Indigenous masks of Canada.
-These masks inspire students to make their unique clay sculptures.
+Students explore the far-reaching traditions of making masks across a variety of cultures.
+These references will inspire students to make a unique clay mask using hand-building techniques.

 Read more »